 VidNotes will:

-• Extract all spoken audio from the recording
+- Pull all spoken audio from the recording

-• Transcribe with speaker identification where possible
+- Transcribe with speaker identification where possible

-• Generate timestamps for every segment
+- Generate timestamps for every segment

-• Create AI-powered summary highlighting key moments
+- Build an AI summary highlighting key moments

-• Detect action items, commitments, and next steps
+- Catch action items, commitments, and next steps

-• Identify questions asked by prospects
+- Identify questions asked by prospects

-Processing time: 5-10 minutes for typical 30-60 minute sales calls
+Processing time: 5-10 minutes for a typical 30-60 minute sales call.

 Step 5: Review and Extract Insights

-Once processing completes, you'll have:
+Once processing finishes you'll have:

-• Full Transcript: Every word spoken with timestamps
+- Full transcript: Every word spoken with timestamps

-• Searchable Text: Find any topic, question, or feature discussed instantly
+- Searchable text: Find any topic, question, or feature discussed instantly

 Step 6: Use Your Transcript for Revenue Activities

-• Copy key insights into CRM notes (Salesforce, HubSpot)
+- Copy key insights into CRM notes (Salesforce, HubSpot)

-• Identify exact objections to address in follow-up emails
+- Identify exact objections to address in follow-up emails

-• Find commitments to reference in next meeting
+- Find commitments to reference in next meeting

-• Extract customer pain points for proposal customization
+- Pull customer pain points for proposal customization

-• Review rep performance and talk track effectiveness
+- Review rep performance and talk track effectiveness

-• Identify coaching opportunities (too much talking, missed objections)
+- Spot coaching opportunities (too much talking, missed objections)

-• Extract successful pitches for team training
+- Pull successful pitches for team training

-• Analyze win/loss patterns across transcripts
+- Look at win/loss patterns across transcripts

-• Document feature requests and product feedback
+- Document feature requests and product feedback

-• Track customer sentiment and satisfaction indicators
+- Track customer sentiment and satisfaction signals

-• Identify upsell opportunities mentioned in conversations
+- Catch upsell opportunities mentioned in conversations

-• Create reference material for account handoffs
+- Build reference material for account handoffs

 Use Cases: Who Benefits from Call Transcription?